nudgeyourself/nudge-design/docs/docs/tokens.md

 ## Prefixes

 ### Component
 Design decisions used across multiple components.
-When developign and looking for applicable tokens always start here.
+When developing and looking for applicable tokens always start here.

 ### Semantic
 Design decisions attached to a particular meaning or use case.